 You can import your existing WordPress blog into your HubSpot blog by following the steps below.
-The exported Squarespace XML files are also compatible with the blog import tool.
-Once you've exported your Squarespace blog posts, you can import the file into HubSpot.
+Squarespace XML files are also compatible with the blog import tool.

 The components of your blog that will be imported into HubSpot are: title, post body (including inline images), URL, publish date, author, tags/categories, status, meta description, featured images, and comments.
-PDF files linked in your posts and images in gallery tags will not be included in the import.
+PDF files linked in your posts and images in gallery tags will not be included in an XML import.

 - Before importing your blog, review all internal links and images to confirm they include the absolute URL instead of a relative URL.
 This will prevent links and images from breaking in your imported posts.

 - To import blog comments, there must be an email address associated with the comment.

 - Any threaded comments on Wordpress will be imported as unthreaded comments and sorted by the comment post date in HubSpot.

 Sign in to your WordPress website and export your blog posts

 Sign in to your WordPress website as a WordPress Admin and navigate to Tools > Export to select your blog posts for export.

 - If you're using WordPress.com, you can follow this WordPress documentation about how to export your posts from WordPress.com.